German S-100 Class Schnellboot (Fast Boat)

 One of the torpedo tubes finished, these are 400mm long.
 Now I need another one with the opposite cut.
 These are actually easier to make than I expected.
 I have been saving these tubes for years expecting to wreck a few in the process but with the right saw it is a fairly easy task.

-Port side tube in place and showing the tube covering below complete with rivet markings.
+Port side tube in place and showing the tube covering below, complete with rivet markings.

 Port tube in place.

-I bought some 4mm high pressure air tube and air fittings and did some testing to see how much air pressure is needed to launch a torpedo, 25 PSI (2 Bar) will probably be enough but at 100 PSI the torpedo flies out of the tube, I'll post some pictures when I've build something more like a real torpedo but I am very pleased with all the work!
+I bought some 4mm high pressure air tube and air fittings and did some testing to see how much air pressure is needed to launch a torpedo, 25 PSI (2 Bar) will probably be just enough but at 100 PSI the torpedo flies out of the tube, I'll post some pictures when I've built something more like a real torpedo but I am very pleased with all the work!